 Counter-rotating mesocyclones formed when a convective updraft tilts the horizontal vorticity associated with environmental wind shear.
 Near-surface environmental winds from the southeast, and winds at 6 km altitude from the southwest, are white arrows.
 Dark cylinders represent vorticity axis.

-Bunker's internal dynamics technique for finding the movement of right-moving (R) and left-moving (L) supercell thunderstorms.
+Bunker's internal dynamics technique for finding the movement of right-moving (R) and left-moving (L) supercell thunder-storms.
+(See text body for step-by-step instructions.)